wolfi/NeuroSync_Trainer_Lite/README.md

 # NeuroSync Trainer Lite

-## Single GPU mixed precison training added for 2x speed improvement.
+## Single + multi GPU mixed precison training added for 2x speed improvement.

 Still wip but its working for single gpu - disable it if you have issues.